Stability of EHI and regularity of MMD spaces: Local regularity for transient spaces

 \section{Local regularity for transient spaces}

 Since $(\sE, \sF)$ is strongly local, by Proposition \ref{P:2.2}, its corresponding Hunt process $X$ is a diffusion that admits no killing inside $\sX$.
 Thus there exists a Borel properly exceptional set $\sN_0$ so that the Hunt process $X$, whose lifetime is denoted by $\zeta$, can start from every point in $\sX\setminus \sN_0$ and \eqref{e:2.8} holds.
+It follows that